KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HolidayCountdown by TouaregWarrior](https://github.com/TouaregWarrior/MMM-HolidayCountdown)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `Magic Mirror` in file `MMM-HolidayCountdown.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `new Date()` in file `MMM-HolidayCountdown.js`: Consider replacing it by `new Date(Date.now())`.
+3. Recommendation: Found `new Date()` in file `MMM-HolidayCountdown.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-HolidayLights by justjim1220](https://github.com/justjim1220/MMM-HolidayLights)